Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 - The Stars have averaged a total of combined goals over their last 10 games, identical to this game's over/under.

-- Over their last 10 games, the Stars and their opponents are scoring one more goal per game than their season-long game scoring average, 9 goals.
+- In their past 10 games, Stars' game goal totals average 9 goals, 1.0 goal higher per game than their season-long game scoring average.

-- The Stars' 215 total goals allowed (2.6 per game) are the third-fewest in the league.
+- The Stars' 215 total goals allowed (2.6 per game) are the third-fewest in the NHL.

 - They have a +66 goal differential, which is fourth-best in the league.